FireEmblemUniverse/scratch/tutorials/how-to-decomp/reveng.md

 # Reverse Engineering

 Cool, we know how to look at vanilla code.
-But that's not all that useful when 90% of projects these days are using the SkillSystem(s) patch, and are otherwise so covered by patches written in 2017 that the decomp won't be helpful, right...?
+Unfortunately, there's a lot of projects running around using SkillSystem(s), and half the code we'd want to look up is hooked into by assembly patches written in 2016.
+What to do?

 As it turns out, the decomp is *great* for understanding other people's custom code, even if that code is written in assembly!